hikaya-io/activity/README.md

 $ source <myvirtualenvironmentname>/script/activate # ... or on Windows
 $ pip install -r requirements.txt  # Install the dependencies
 ```

-Virtualenv will take care of:
-- managing the project's dependencies in isolation from the system's packages
-- providing a new Python binary/executable with the version specified (check this using `which python` on Linux and `python --version`)

 ### Using pipenv
 ```bash
 $ pip install pipenv  # Install pipenv